garydunkerley/garydunkerley.github.io/_pages/talks.md

 |      	| _Primer for knots and links reading course_ | [slides]({{ site.baseurl }}/files/slides/KnotTheory.pdf)
 | **2019** 	| _Introduction to the Grassmannian_ |
 | **2018**	| _In search of an equivariant characterization of the tropical Grassmannian_ | [slides]({{ site.baseurl }}/files/slides/tropical_presentation.pdf)

+Older slides were made with the Beamer package for $\LaTeX$.
+Newer slides were made with Goodnotes and compressed to reduce bloatedness (warning, they're still large!).